theIDinside/cxgledit/README.md

     - this dependency has been removed.
 Considering only a tiny amount of functions & types were necesseary, a Matrix & Vector and orthographic projection call it makes no sense to keep it, since I know how do that stuff by hand now.
 - [x] GLFW - Window library, handles some of the nasty GL / Window creation and input stuff for us
-- [x] fmtlib - because WHO the F* uses iostream for any output to console in C++ anymore, when fmtlib is even faster than printf?!
+- [x] fmtlib - because WHO the F* uses iostream for any output to console in C++ anymore, when fmtlib is even "faster" than printf?!

 ### Manual installation
 - GLAD, OpenGL loader that setups symbols and addresses for function calls into the OpenGL API, if i'm not mistaken.